-John P. Kelly Ocean County Commissioner NJTPA Second Vice Chair ommissioner John P. Kelly was elected in 1993.
-He joined the NJTPA Board 2016 and currently serves on the Executive Committee as Second Vice Chair.
+John P. Kelly Ocean County Commissioner NJTPA First Vice Chair ommissioner John P. Kelly was elected in 1993 and joined the NJTPA Board of Trustees in 2016.
+He was elected First Vice-Chair for the 2022-2023 term and also chairs the Planning & Economic Development Committee.